How Many Attorneys Can I Have in an LPA?

-There is no limit to the number of people you can name as an Attorney when making a Lasting Power of Attorney (LPA).
-You can also name Replacement Attorneys who can step in if one of the original Attorneys becomes unable or unwilling to act.
+There is no limit to the number of people you can name as an attorney when making a Lasting Power of Attorney (LPA).
+You can also name replacement attorneys who can step in if one of the original attorneys becomes unable or unwilling to act.

 What is an Attorney in an LPA?

-There are two different types of Lasting Power of Attorney – one covers health and welfare, and one covers property and financial affairs.
-You can have one or both types of Lasting Power of Attorney in place.
+There are two different types of Lasting Power of Attorney – one covers health and care decisions, and one covers financial decisions.
+You can have one or both types of LPA in place.

-How Many Attorneys Should I Have?
+How Many Attorneys Should I Appoint?

-Technically you can have as many Attorneys as you like but it is common to appoint between one and four Attorneys.
+Technically you can have as many attorneys as you like but it is common to appoint between one and four attorneys.

-It's advisable not to have too many Attorneys, as it can cause issues if lots of people are trying to act on your behalf at once.
-At the same time, it's best not to have too few, or could find yourself in a position where there is no Attorney able to act.
+It's advisable not to have too many attorneys, as it can cause issues if lots of people are trying to act on your behalf at once.
+At the same time, it's best not to have too few, or could find yourself in a position where there is no attorney able to act.